maddy023/mhathesh.github.io/content/search.md

 ---
 title: "Search"
-placeholder: Search demo site with full text fuzzy search ...
+placeholder: 'That’s what she said... about your search results.'
 layout: "search"
 ---